sevilzeynali/cross-validation-with-fasttext/README.md

 These files are some simples of files available [here](http://www.cs.cornell.edu/people/pabo/movie-review-data/).
 We do not any preprocessing of train or test dataset.
 Our whole dataset sould be a file like this.
 ```
---label--POS , These shoes are realy comfortabe.
+__label__POS , These shoes are realy comfortabe.
 I love them.
---label__NEG , This perfum smells very bad like fake smelling flower scent.
+__label__NEG , This perfum smells very bad like fake smelling flower scent.
 I don't like it at all.
 ```

 ## Installing and requirements